 Law School Options in the Colorado Springs Area

-Students who wish to study law in Colorado Springs have limited options, since there are just 2 law schools within 100 miles of the city.
-The University of Denver (UD), home to the Sturm College of Law, offers a selection of law degrees for students to choose from, including Juris Doctor (JD), Master of Laws (LLM), and Master of Science.
-Colorado Law at the University of Colorado - Boulder is among the nation's top public law schools, and it administers a JD program along with dual degree programs.
+Students who wish to study law in Colorado Springs have limited options since there are just 2 law schools within 100 miles of the city.
+The University of Denver (UD), home to the Sturm College of Law, offers a selection of law degrees for students to choose from, including Juris Doctor (JD) and Master of Science, along with many dual degree options.
+Colorado Law at the University of Colorado - Boulder is among the nation's top law schools, and it administers a JD program along with dual degree programs.

 |University of Denver||University of Colorado - Boulder|